Front panel: Debugging

 When multiprogramming became the norm it was no longer acceptable to tie up an entire machine for debugging, except for special situations.
 Programs called debuggers were written which provided the programmer with the equivalent of the front-panel functions without requiring the entire machine.

 Entertainment

 For fun, bored programmers would create programs to display animated light shows.
 Front panels in the late 1960s and early 1970s were quite brightly colored.
-When bootstrap ROMs enabled computers to start themselves without operator intervention in the late 1970s and early 1980s, most computers were built without a front switch panel.
-High-powered calculators, such as the HP 9830 based on ROM, were among the first computers to do away with front panels, and operators.
+In the late 1970s and early 1980s, bootstrap ROMs became common.
+Since computers could use them to start themselves without operator intervention, most computers were built without a front switch panel.
+High-powered calculators, such as the HP 9830 based on ROM, were among the first computers to do away with front panels and operators.

 Huge banks of "blinkenlights" and "blowenfuzen" were featured on TV and movies as the popular image of the "computer" during the 1950s to 1970.
 (A Burroughs B205 was used as a Hollywood prop for many of these shows.)